jasongilman/proto-repl-demo/demos.md

     (println "The ascii decimal value of" letter "is" (int letter))))
 ```

+### Executing the Outermost Block

+Proto REPL allows execution of the outermost block no matter what the location of your cursor is.
+Put your cursor anywhere within the block above and press `ctrl-, shift-b`.

 ## Demo: Send Selected Text to the REPL

 Select the three `println` statements below (including parentheses) and press `ctrl-, s`.